Forgetfulness or diminished mental capacity: One can be troublesome; the other, financially dangerous.

 Is there anything you can to do to spot diminished mental capacity in someone you love?
 Here are some common signs:

-- The elderly person is unable to hold a prolonged conversation.
+- The individual is unable to hold a prolonged conversation.

 - The individual seems confused or disoriented.